dzdao/CPSC473-Project1/README.md

 * $(“.tm_displayposts”).delegate(‘#tm_voteup’, ‘click’, callback function( ) ) - the function parses the DOM tree to pull the ID of the post the user is voting on.
 A check is done to make sure the user is logged in, and if so it sends the ID and the user’s email as a post to /incr in order to increment the vote count.
 The callback function will alert the user know if they have already voted.

 * $(“.tm_displayposts”).delegate(‘#tm_votedown’, ‘click’, callback function( ) ) - the function parses the DOM tree to pull the ID of the post the user is voting on.
-A check is done to make sure the u
+A check is done to make sure the user is logged in, and if so it sends the ID and the user’s email as a post to /dec in order to decrement the vote count.
+The callback function will alert the user know if they have already voted.